nathanreyes/v-calendar/docs-next/docs/calendar/dates.md

 }
 ```

-Note that multiple weekdays can be appended to the end of the array.
+Multiple weekdays can be appended to the end of the array.

 ```ts
 {